 (5) Substantial changes in market prices which materially and adversely impact the Second Party's ability to perform under this Agreement or any Confirmation Agreement occur.

-If the Second Party fails to provide such reasonably satisfactory assurances of its ability to perform a transaction hereunder within three (3) Business Days of demand therefore, that will be considered an Event of Default under Section 22 of this Agreement and the First Party shall have the right to exercise any of the remedies provided for under that Section 22.
-This Section 27 may be modified by agreement of the Parties as reflected in the applicable Confirmation Agreement.
+If the Second Party fails to provide such reasonably satisfactory assurances of its ability to perform a transaction hereunder within three (3) Business Days of demand therefore, that will be considered an Event of Default under Section 22 of this Agreement and the First Party shall have the right to exercise any of the remedies provided for under that Section 22. .
 Nothing contained in this Section 27 shall affect any credit agreement or arrangement, if any, between the Parties.

 28. NETTING AND SET-OFF :